-Management of the Company also believes that reasonable measures have been taken to ensure that the permits for the Fuwan and Changkeng Projects have been duly approved by and registered with all relevant authorities in the People's Republic of China in accordance with the laws and regulations in effect and that Minco China and Changfu Minco are the registered owners of such permits.
-However, no legal opinion has been obtained to date concerning the land, assets, permits and licenses relating to the properties over which the Company, through Minco China and Changfu Minco, has or may acquire an interest.
+Management of the Company also believes that reasonable measures are being taken to seek renewal of required permits for the Fuwan and Changkeng Projects. from all relevant authorities in the People's Republic of China in accordance with the laws and regulations in effect and that, if and when such permit renewals are issued, Minco China and Changfu Minco will be the registered owners of such permits.
+However, no legal opinion has been obtained to date concerning the land, assets, permits renewal applications and license applications relating to the properties over which the Company, through Minco China and Changfu Minco, has or may acquire an interest.